Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Summarizing a variable importance trajectory

 When $\theta_{0,s,t} = 0$ for some $t \in \tau$, in which case the variable group has zero importance at the given time point, the influence function of $\theta_{n,s,t}$ (or $\psi_{n,s,t}$) is zero.
 Since our interest is in a summary over the time series, this only presents an issue if $\theta_{0,s,t} = 0$ (or $\psi_{0,s,t} = 0$) for \textit{all} $t \in \tau$.
 To guard against this case, we adopt an approach to hypothesis testing based on sample-splitting as advocated for in \citet{williamson2021} that is valid under the case of zero VIM.
 The same considerations apply to the leave-out VIM $\psi_{0,s,\tau}$.
 This sample-splitting procedure involves estimating the total predictiveness $v_{n,p,t}$ on independent data from the residual predictiveness $v_{n,p\setminus s,t}$, or equivalently estimating the marginal predictiveness $v_{n,s\cup w,t}$ on independent data from the irreducible predictiveness $v_{n,w,t}$.
+In small-sample settings or settings with small effective sample size (e.g., rare-outcome settings with moderate sample sizes), the use of sample-splitting may necessitate simpler estimators of the prediction functions $f$, e.g., generalized linear models, or selecting tuning parameters that induce substantial regularization.
+These modifications can mitigate the impact of the reduced information available to estimate the prediction functions.

+Finally, in some cases --- particularly in settings with small samples or rare events, where between-sample variability is expected to be large, or with true VIM near zero --- the VIM point estimate may be negative.
+In these cases, a sensible strategy is to report an estimated VIM of zero; this approach is also common in the random forest variable importance literature \citep[see, e.g.,][]{ishwaran2008}.
+We adopt this strategy in all results reported below.